 Panoramic X-ray: This image gives us a good view of all the soft and hard tissue of your oral cavity.
-It takes less than a minute to complete and greatly reduces the amount of radiation to which our patients are exposed.
+It takes less than one minute to complete and greatly reduces the amount of radiation to which our patients are exposed.

-Bitewing X-rays: To compliment the panoramic X-ray, we get a set of bitewing, or “cavity detection” X-rays that allow the doctors to see in between your back teeth.
+Bitewing X-rays: To compliment the panoramic X-ray we get a set of bitewing, or “cavity detection”, X-rays that allow the doctors to see in between your back teeth.
 This is one of the most common spots for cavities to develop.
-Bitewing X-rays are composed of two x-rays on each side of the mouth.
+Bitewing X-rays are composed of two X-rays on each side of the mouth.